FredericRezeau/soroban-kit/crates/soroban-macros/README.md

     fn set_user_data(key: &userKey, data: &UserData)
 ```

-The `storage` macros streamline this process by automatically generating the boilerplate code, enforcing type rules at compile time, binding the storage with custom data types and optionally, applying Trait constraints on storage keys.
+The `storage` macros streamline this process by automatically generating the boilerplate code, enforcing type rules at compile time, binding the storage with custom data types and optionally, applying Trait constraints to storage keys.

 ### Usage